mapbender/mapbender/docs/CONTRIBUTING.md

 ## Tests

-Don't forget to write tests!
+Do not forget to write tests.
 Moreover, please write a clear commit message.

 Here are some good explanations:

 ### Testing Examples